strikeslip/research/notae/SeisClaw-Agent.md

 # Seismic Electronica Agent: SeisClaw Concept

-## A Research & Design Document for Building a Realtime, Agent-Driven Seismic Music System
+## A Research & Design Document for Building a Realtime, Agent-Driven Seismic Electronica

 **Author Context:** Extension of [Sounds of Seismic (SOS)](https://sos.allshookup.org/)
 **Constraint:** Pure JavaScript only — NO ObsPy, NO seisplot.js dependencies